mtesseract/rustberry-jukebox/blogpost.md

 might suggest otherwise, please note that this is not related to an existing Rust [crate](https://crates.io/crates/rustberry) with a similar name.

-The feature set I had in mind for the jukebox:
+The feature set I had in mind for the jukebox device:
-* Rustic/old aesthetics
+* Rustic/old aesthetics (as opposed to the polished modern interface of commercial products)
-* Wireless LAN connected
-* Stream music via Spotify
+* Stream music from Spotify via WLAN
 * Playback controllable via RFID tags
 * Hardware button for switching the jukebox on and off
-* Status LEDs (Jukebox running and Jukebox playing)
+* Status LEDs (jukebox running and jukebox playing)
-* Software wise, the code should be conveniently cross-compilable for a Raspberry Pi.
+* The code should be conveniently cross-compilable for a Raspberry Pi.

 This is the resulting jukebox:
 IMG

+Let us have a closer look.

 ## Components

 ### The Case

-Initially I had no precise idea of the intended look of the device -- especially given the fact that I am unexperienced when it comes to physical manufacturing.
-Fortunately I found something, which seemed
+Note that I am pretty unexperienced when it comes to physical manufacturing.
+Fortunately I found a potential enclosing online, which seemed
 promising: an old looking [suitcase / treasure chest](https://www.amazon.de/BRYNNBERG-Schatztruhe-Marco-38x27x14cm-Aufbewahrungsbox/dp/B07CMPTSD9/ref=sr_1_3?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&crid=2X2CTDPJTEGAA&keywords=holzkiste+verschlie%C3%9Fbar&qid=1570263909&s=kitchen&sprefix=holzkiste+vers%2Ckitchen%2C165&sr=1-3).
-I thought it might be feasible to build a double bottom into this suitcase, having enough hidden space for all the tech stuff inside (Raspberry Pi, speakers, power, circuits, cables / adapters) and providing enough space above the double bottom for user controls and RFID tags.
+I thought it might be feasible to build a double bottom into this suitcase, having enough hidden space for all the tech stuff inside (Raspberry Pi, speakers, power, circuits, cables / adapters) and providing enough space above the double bottom for user controls and RFID-equipped *records*.

 IMG